-In the first installment of this series, I wrote about what AI is, how it works, and its general impact on the legal industry and legal technology.
-In this article, I will tackle the question of whether AI will replace lawyers.
+In the first installment, I wrote about what ChatGPT and generative AI are, how they work, and their general impact on the legal industry and technology.
+In this article, I will tackle whether generative AI will replace lawyers.

-I am sorry to disappoint anyone who had visions of unleashing a horde of mechanical robot lawyers to lay waste to their enemies via a mindless rampage of bone-chilling logic and robo-litigation.
-That isn’t happening (but it does paint a pretty cool picture of the robot lawyer army I’ve always wanted).
-Instead, what most likely to happen are three things.
+In short, I am sorry to disappoint anyone who had visions of unleashing a horde of mechanical robot lawyers to lay waste to their enemies via a mindless rampage of bone-chilling logic and “robo-litigation.”
+That isn’t happening, but it does paint a pretty cool picture of the robot lawyer army I’ve always wanted.
+Instead, what most likely will happen are three things:

-- Jobs will be created, including managing and developing AI (legal engineers), writing algorithms for AI, and reviewing AI-assisted work product (because lawyers can never concede the final say or the provision of legal advice to AI).
+2. AI will create jobs, including legal engineers for managing and developing generative AI, prompt engineering for writing AI prompts, and generative AI work product — because lawyers can never concede the final say or the provision of legal advice to AI.

-- Most lawyers will be freed from the mundane task of data gathering for the value-added task of analyzing results, thinking, and advising their clients.
-These are roles that will always require the human touch.
-AI will just be a tool to help lawyers do all of this better, faster and more cost effectively.
+3. The benefits of AI will free lawyers from mundane tasks that build to the value-added task of analyzing results, thinking, and advising their clients — these roles will always require the human touch.
+In this regard, generative AI will be a valuable tool to help lawyers do all of this better, faster, and cost-effectively.

 Here are some additional reasons why in-house lawyers should take comfort that their jobs are secure: